-"Canopy" means the highest layer of woody vegetation.
+"Canopy tree" means a tree that when mature commonly reaches a height of at least 35 feet the highest layer of woody vegetation.

 "Capacity in persons" means the maximum number of persons that can avail themselves of the services or goods of an establishment or use, at any one time, with reasonable comfort, as determined in the Annapolis Building Code.